 San Luis Potosí, Mexico — The Northeast (and Central Highlands)

 Topics.
-This historical marker is listed in these topic lists: Churches & Religion • Colonial Era • Man-Made Features • Wars, Non-US.
-A significant historical date for this entry is June 28, 1936.
+This historical marker is listed in these topic lists: Architecture • Churches & Religion • Colonial Era • Man-Made Features.
+A significant historical year for this entry is 1593.

 Location.
 22° 9.091′ N, 100° 58.569′ W. Marker is in San Luis Potosí.
 Marker is on Jardín Hidalgo just north of Manuel José Othón, on the left when traveling north.
 This area of central San Luis Potosí is mostly pedestrian-only.
 Touch for map.
 Marker is in this post office area: San Luis Potosí 78000, Mexico.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The San Luis Potosí Cathedral (within shouting distance of this marker); General Ignacio Zaragoza (within shouting distance of this marker); Royal Treasure / Monumental Palace (within shouting distance House of Don Félix María Calleja (within shouting distance of this marker); Arms Square / City Hall (within shouting distance of this marker); Municipal Palace (within shouting distance of this marker); Pitman House (within shouting distance of this marker); Government Palace / Vicereine’s House (within shouting distance of this marker).
 Touch for a list and map of all markers in San Luis Potosí.